post-quantum-cryptography/draft-kwiatkowski-tls-ecdhe-mlkem/draft-kwiatkowski-tls-ecdhe-kyber.md

  : This document

  Comment:
- : Combining secp256r1 ECDH with pre-standards version of Kyber768
+ : Combining secp256r1 ECDH with pre-standards version of MLKEM768

 --- back

 # Change log

 > [**RFC Editor:** Please remove this section]

+* draft-kwiatkowski-tls-ecdhe-kyber-02:
+  * Change Kyber name to MLKEM

 * draft-kwiatkowski-tls-ecdhe-kyber-01: Fix size of key shares generated by the client and the server